 6 Weeks, 6 Essays - Remote!

-In this fun, intensive class, over the course of six weeks, writers will produce six short essays (between 500 and 1,000 words each).
-Each week we will look at model essays, including pieces by, but not limited to, Cinelle Barnes, Eula Biss, Nicole Chung, Brian Doyle, Roxane Gay, Daisy Hernández, Samantha Irby, Margo Jefferson, and Grace Talusan.
+Over the course of six weeks, writers in this intensive class will produce six short essays (between 500 and 1,000 words each).
+Each week we will look at model essays, including, but not limited to, pieces by James Baldwin; Virginia Woolf; GK Chesterton; Annie Dillard; Michel de Montaigne.
 Students will respond to prompts based on the works we have read and bring copies of their completed essays to class each week, where they will read them aloud and receive on-the-spot feedback in brief workshop sessions.
-At the end of the class, students will leave with a path forward to possible publication for their half-a-dozen essay drafts!
+At the end of the class, students will leave with a sizable body of work as well as advice on how to pursue possible publication of their half-a-dozen essay drafts.

 This class will be hosted using live Zoom meetings!
 You will be able to participate in class via Zoom videoconference from wherever you’re most comfortable.
 All you’ll need is a laptop or a phone!
 About 15 minutes before your class is scheduled to begin, you'll receive an email from your instructor with a link to join the class meeting via Zoom–no need to download anything or sign up for Zoom in advance!
 If you have questions about remote learning, please feel free to reach out to [email protected] for more information.